MarianArlt/kde-plasma-chili/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE.md) for details

 ### Acknowledgments